What Web3 Will Look Like? (+ 5 Crucial Things to Know)

 We as humans do this all the time in the real world – it’s the reason we buy Dior purses and Omega watches – it says something about who we are and our status in the world we live in.

 And we are already doing this in the digital world with followers on Tik Tok, photos on IG, and blue check marks on Twitter.
 Our digital reputation will become just as important as your real reputation, and as Web3 continues to take over, your wallet will be an increasingly important part of your identity.

 It should be noted that Web3 is not going to be the perfect utopia that many people think it will be.

 Bitcoin is still slower than Visa/Mastercard.
 Gas fees for Ethereum can be outrageous.
 And the environmental factors are starting to get out of control.
 Even prominent tech voices aren’t sold on the future of Web3.

 But amidst the things that need to be worked on, there is an exciting future in Web3 that most experts think is inevitable.

-And if the explosion of crypto and NFTs has shown us anything, it’s that this is just the tip of the iceberg.
+And if the explosion and crash of crypto and NFTs have shown us anything, it’s that this is just the tip of the iceberg.

 If you are interested in getting your business ready for Web3 – whether that be by growing your following, strengthening your community, or starting your own NFT project – please reach out to First Page today.
 We’ll give your business a bespoke blueprint and show you how we can take you to the top of your niche.